-For the year ended 31 December 2021, loss before taxation was HK\$687 million, which increased by HK\$231 million from HK\$456 million for 2020 as Mox continues to invest in technology and people for building the Bank's product and services.
-The capital adequacy ratio as at 31 December 2021 was maintained at 52.83% which is at a healthy level.
+For the year ended 31 December 2022, loss before taxation was HK\$631 million, which decreased by HK\$56 million from HK\$687 million for 2021 as Mox continues growing its customer base, at the same time investing in technology and people for building the Bank's product and services.
+The capital adequacy ratio as at 31 December 2022 was maintained at 19.16% which is above regulatory minimal.

-As at 31 December 2021, Mox had over 200,000 customers, over HKD5 billion in customer deposits and over HKD700 million in customer loans.
-Mox was the highest rated virtual bank in Hong Kong on the Apple App Store with a rating of 4.8 out of 5 as of 31 December 2021, representing continued positive customer feedback and support.
-Mox was also rated the most trusted virtual bank in Hong Kong based on a YouGov survey and the number one mobile banking app in Asia in Sia Partners 2021 Mobile Banking Benchmark Study.
-Overall, Mox received over 25 awards and recognitions from institutions all around the world in 2021.
+As at 31 December 2022, Mox had over 400,000 customers, over HK\$8 billion in customer deposits and over HK\$5 billion in customer loans.
+Mox was the highest rated virtual bank in Hong Kong on the Apple App Store with a rating of 4.8 out of 5 as of 31 December 2022, representing continued positive customer feedback and support.
+Mox was also rated the most recommended virtual bank in Hong Kong based on a YouGov survey.
+Overall, Mox received more than 50 awards and recognitions from institutions all around the world ever since the bank launch.